0330 822 0505

 • One applicant is unemployed or unable to work on health grounds

-• One applicant has lower income
+• One applicant has a lower income

 • You’re using your own money for the deposit